validator/validator/docs/vnu.1.md

     default: [unset; Unicode smart quotation marks are used in messages]

+## --skip-info-messages

+    Specifies that only error-level messages and non-document-error messages and warnings are reported — but not info messages.

+    default: [unset; all messages reported, including warnings & info messages]

 ## --errors-only

     Specifies that only error-level messages and non-document-error messages are